Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Instructions

-• Preheat the oven to 430°F or 220°C. Line three large baking trays with parchment paper.
+• Preheat oven to 430°F or 220°C. Line three large baking trays with parchment paper.

-Brush them with about 3 tablespoons olive oil and sprinkle with ¾ teaspoon salt.
+Brush with about 3 tablespoons extra virgin olive oil and season with ¾ teaspoon salt.

-• This parmigiana has 4 layers of eggplant slices, and the last layer has more sauce, parmesan, and mozzarella than the other layers.
+• BEFORE YOU START: Parmigiana has four layers, and the last layer has more sauce, parmesan, and mozzarella than the other layers.

 Keep this in mind when you add the sauce and the cheese.

-• Add the first layer of eggplant slices.
-Arrange them tightly but without overlapping.
-Cut the slices with scissors if they are too large.
+Add the first layer of eggplant slices, tight but without overlapping.
+Trim the slices with scissors if they are too large.

-• Drizzle with a couple of handfuls of finely grated parmesan cheese, a sprinkle of grated or chopped mozzarella cheese, and a handful of basil leaves.
+Drizzle with a couple of handfuls of grated parmesan cheese, a sprinkle of chopped or shredded mozzarella cheese, and a handful of basil leaves.

 • Cover with the second layer of eggplant slices, this time arranged in the opposite direction.

-• Repeat with two more layers of eggplant (4 eggplant layers in total).
+Repeat with two more layers of eggplant slices (4 eggplant layers total).

-The last layer should have more tomato sauceparmesan, and mozzarella than the other layers.
-Do not add basil on top.
+The last layer should have more tomato sauce, parmesan, and mozzarella than the other layers.
+Don’t add basil on top.

-• Bake at 350°F or 180°C for 30 minutes until the tomato sauce bubbles and the cheese melts.
+• Bake in a preheated oven at 350°F or 180°C for about 30 minutes until the tomato sauce bubbles and the cheese melts.

-Then garnish with fresh basil leaves and cut into eight portions with a sharp knife.
+Garnish with fresh basil leaves and cut into six (main dish) or eight portions (side dish) with a sharp knife.
+Serve with a lasagna spatula.

 Notes